 20. King Arthur, Legend of the Sword

 King Arthur is the son of King Uther Pendragon, who was murdered by his treacherous brother.
-He was raised by prostitutes and was taught the art of battle by a martial arts master from the east.
+He was raised by prostitutes and was taught the art of battle by a martial arts master from the East.
 Arthur grew up to be an extremely skilled fighter.
 When he unleashes his magical sword’s potential, he becomes the “chosen one” and is practically invincible.

 He proved it by single-handedly killing a whole platoon of soldiers sent to kill him.
-His superior skills are put to a fatal test when he confronted the demon knight in a separate dimension.
+His superior skills are put to a fatal test when he confronts the demon knight in a separate dimension.
 He managed to slay him.